ucldc/ucldc-docs/docs/dams/metadata-model.md

   <br/>Robinson family
 </div>

-<a class="label">Copyright Contact</a> - Information on who to contact, to clear copyright permissions
+<a class="label" id="CopyrightContact">Copyright Contact</a> - Information on who to contact, to clear copyright permissions

 <div class="example">
   <u>Example:</u>
   <br/>Consult Special Collections and Archives
 </div>

-<a class="label">Copyright Notice</a> - Transcription of any formal copyright notice on the work
+<a class="label" id="CopyrightNotice">Copyright Notice</a> - Transcription of any formal copyright notice on the work

 <div class="example">
   <u>Example:</u>
   <br/>Copyrighted 1967
 </div>

-<a class="label">Copyright Determination Date</a> - The date that the copyright status recorded in Copyright Status was determined.
+<a class="label" id="CopyrightDeterminationDate">Copyright Determination Date</a> - The date that the copyright status recorded in Copyright Status was determined.

 <div class="example">
   <u>Example:</u>
   <br/>4/12/12
 </div>

-<a class="label">Copyright Start Date</a> - The start date for which the copyright applies or is applied to the resource
+<a class="label" id="CopyrightStartDate">Copyright Start Date</a> - The start date for which the copyright applies or is applied to the resource

 <div class="example">
   <u>Example:</u>
   <br/>1/1/32
 </div>

-<a class="label">Copyright End Date</a> - The end date for which the copyright applies or is applied to the resource
+<a class="label" id="CopyrightEndDate">Copyright End Date</a> - The end date for which the copyright applies or is applied to the resource

 <div class="example">
   <u>Example:</u>
   <br/>12/31/54
 </div>

-<a class="label">Copyright Jurisdiction</a> - The country whose copyright laws apply.
+<a class="label" id="CopyrightJurisdiction">Copyright Jurisdiction</a> - The country whose copyright laws apply.

 <div class="example">
   <u>Example:</u>
   <br/>us
 </div>

-<a class="label">Copyright Note</a> - Additional information about the copyright status of the resource
+<a class="label" id="CopyrightNote">Copyright Note</a> - Additional information about the copyright status of the resource

 <div class="example">
   <u>Example:</u>